carpentries-incubator/python-testing/_episodes/10-fixtures.md

 The above example didn't require much setup or teardown.
 Consider, however, the following example that could arise when comunicating with third-party programs.
 You have a function `f()` which will write a file named `yes.txt` to disk with the value 42 but only if a file `no.txt` does not exist.
-To truly test the function works, you would want to ensure that neither `yes.txt` nor `no.txt` existed before you ran your test.
+To truly test that the function works, you would want to ensure that neither `yes.txt` nor `no.txt` existed before you ran your test.
 After the test, you want to clean up after yourself before the next test comes along.
 You could write the test, setup,